Paris Metro Line 3bis: List of stations

-Until 2009, line 3bis and line 7bis were the only lines to not have been equipped with SIEL (Paris Métro)|SIEL, a system that provides passengers the waiting time until the next two trains.
+Until 2009, line 3bis and line 7bis were the only lines to not have been equipped with SIEL (Paris Metro)|SIEL, a system that provides passengers the waiting time until the next two trains.
 At the end of 2009 and beginning of 2010, the two bis lines were equipped with this system.
 On these lines however, the system provides only the waiting time for the next incoming train (as opposed to the times for the next two incoming trains on the main lines, or four in the case of lines 7 and 13 in the direction of the branches).
 The installation of this system in the two bis lines completed the system's deployment along Paris' transportation network.